mojalil/ai-saas/README.md

 1. Making changes to the schema ?
 Run `npx prisma db push` followed by `npx prisma generate`
 2. Check the database with the webui, run `npx prisma studio`
+3. To reset your database you can use `npx prisma migrate database`, `npx prisma generate` , `npx prisma db push`